blabber/mdjson-latex/README.md

 mdjson-latex
 ============

-A script that turns [mdjson](https://github.com/blabber/mdjson) into a latex file, that typesets a timetable like running order.
+A script that turns [mdjson](https://github.com/blabber/mdjson) into a LaTeX file, that typesets a timetable like running order.

 Caveat
 ------
 To fit everything on one page, the Newforces Stage had to be removed from the running order.

 Usage
 -----